 News Alert, Spring, 2013

 At some point I will be integrating these findings into the main article but, for now, check out what my dear friend and colleague, Annie, turned up: Sheelah's Day.
 Finally.
 Confirmation for why that dictionary fell open to that page years ago and led me to investigate the etymology of géag.
 While another writer who has more recently published certainly looks to have gotten the idea from me (I first published the theory in 1998, and no one else mentioned it until well after my work was on the web), the other sources on this are over 100 years old.
 Yet Annie and I first heard of them last month.
 Sheelah's Day was not celebrated, or spoken of, where I grew up in the diaspora (Chicago and Boston), nor in Scotland that we know of.
 I've also asked among my contemporaries in various parts of Ireland, both Catholic, Protestant and polytheist, and none of them have heard of this either.
 So it looks like it was not a widely-known celebration and, like the Sheelas, we really can't be certain how old it is.
-But since it's clearly a variation on the tales of the Cailleach, and the Cailleachan, as beings who control the weather, I think the connection is clear.
+But since it's clearly a local variation on the tales of the Cailleach, and the Cailleachan, as beings who control the weather, I think the connection is clear.

 Major Update, SamhainTide, 2012